NEWSFLASH!

 Unfortunately, trauma does not stop at the moment a Type 1 Diabetes diagnosis arrives.
 A substantial amount of research has found that the family unit as a whole, particularly if the child is young, goes into a traumatic response similar to Post-Traumatic Stress Disorder.
 Whilst these symptoms are most severe at the time of diagnosis, they can still persist for years.

-Healing the Trauma of Type 1 Diabetes
+Healing The Trauma Of Type 1 Diabetes

 I think that true healing from Type 1 Diabetes is two-fold.
 Firstly, the trauma from the condition itself needs healing.
 It is a heavy burden for the diabetic themselves, and also their family, to carry.
 I suspect that this needs working on first, before the earlier trauma preceding diagnosis can be tackled.
 I believe that these traumas get stuck in the body, thus causing the body to think it needs to remain in a fight-or-flight response to combat the invisible threat.
 This response needs to be reset and healing does this.
 Such strategies will be the topic of a forthcoming blog post.